Mfurlan03/Mfurlan03/README.md

 ## Featured Projects

 ### CampusTech Connect
-A peer-to-peer laptop marketplace built for university students, focusing on academic relevance and trust.
+A peer-to-peer laptop marketplace built for university students, with an emphasis on trust and relevance.
-- University email registration and JWT-based login with Buyer/Seller roles
+- Built backend services for authentication, listings, and pricing features, including role-based access for buyers and sellers
-- Listings with detailed specs, wishlists with target prices, and price comparison against external markets
+- Designed features like wishlists with target prices and comparisons against external marketplaces
-- Built with Java 17, Spring Boot, Docker, and Swagger API docs
+- Implemented using Java 17 and Spring Boot, with Docker for deployment and Swagger for API documentation [Repo: github.com/Mfurlan03/campustech-connect]
-[Repo: github.com/Mfurlan03/campustech-connect]

 ### Multi-Output Audio Feature Regression
+An end-to-end project exploring how musical attributes can be predicted from raw audio.
+- Built the full pipeline from data collection and preprocessing to feature extraction and modeling
-Predicts 11 musical attributes from full-length audio using a Random Forest baseline and a GRU-based RNN.
+- Compared a Random Forest baseline with a GRU-based neural network
-- End-to-end pipeline: YouTube scraping, Librosa feature extraction, leakage-safe splits
-- Best Test MSE: 3.97 with GRU after hyperparameter tuning
-- Focus on per-feature error analysis and model evaluation
-[Repo: github.com/Mfurlan03/multi-output-audio-regression]
+- Spent time analyzing per-feature errors to understand where models performed well and where they broke down [Repo: github.com/Mfurlan03/multi-output-audio-regression]

 ### NBA Draft Success Prediction
+A data-driven look at how pre-draft information relates to long-term NBA career outcomes.
-Classifies NBA draft prospects into career outcome tiers using college stats, physical attributes, and draft metadata.
+- Cleaned and combined college stats, physical measurements, and draft data
-- Compares interpretable baselines with neural networks
+- Compared interpretable baseline models with neural networks
-- Includes data cleaning, feature engineering, and calibration analysis
-[Repo: github.com/Mfurlan03/nba-draft-success]
+- Focused on calibration and error patterns, not just overall accuracy [Repo: github.com/Mfurlan03/nba-draft-success]

 ---